Srivathsavch/SQL_Pandas_A_Comparative_Analysis/README.md

 Each SQL operation is paired with its **equivalent Pandas implementation** to demonstrate how the same data tasks are performed across both technologies.

-This project focuses on **hands-on data manipulation**, not just analysis outcomes.
+This project focuses on **practical data manipulation** using both technologies.

 ---